 Yoca Arditi-Rocha, Executive Director, The CLEO Institute

 John Morales, Chief Meteorologist, NBC6

 Wednesday, November 14th at 4PM, Resilient 305 hosted a panel discussion, available for viewing here.
-The conversation was moderated by Dawn Sherriffs, Director of Public Affairs at The Miami Foundation.
+The conversation was moderated by Dawn Shirreffs, Director of Public Affairs at the Miami Foundation.
 Panelists included: